ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-s3.md

 * AWS Key Management Service, Managed Keys (SSE-KMS) - this provides an audit trail.

-* Customer Provided Keys (SSE-C)
+* Customer Provided Keys (SSE-C) - you provide key; you manage key; you upload key to AWS...

-You could encrypt on the client too.
+* Customer encrypted - You could encrypt on the client too.

 ## S3 Storage Classes
 S3 - AWS guarantees 99.99% availability for the S3 Platform and 11 x 9 for durability.